Putting on a Show

 Audiences choose their price via a slider.
 When they arrive on the page, the slider is pre-set at $28 (the price of a Basement standard ticket) but the audience member can then move the slider up or down from here.

-If you choose this ticket option, it must be the only ticket option and it must be for the entirety of your season.
-So you can’t also have an Adult price and CWYP can’t only be on a Wednesday.
+If you choose Choose What You Pay for your season, it must be the only ticket option and it must be for the entirety of your season.
+For example, you can’t also have an Adult price or CWYP can’t only be on a singular day.
 This is so it is easy for your audience to understand it and get behind it, and also to keep the scheme fair for all.

 How should I tell my audiences about this?